ivanebos/historical-currency-API/Readme.md

 ## Introduction

-This is a historical currently API that converts CAD to other currencies based on historical exchange rates for a given date.
+This is a historical currentcy API that converts CAD to other currencies based on historical exchange rates for a given date.

 This document will guide you through the setup and installation of the API, as well as the testing process.